Alan Lee (footballer): Crystal Palace

 On 30 August 2008, Lee moved again, leaving Ipswich for Crystal Palace for a fee of around £640,000.
 He signed a three-year contract with the club, saying that "I jumped at the chance to go an play for Neil Warnock".
 In March 2009, he moved out on loan to Norwich City, his spell lasting for the rest of the season.
 Norwich went close to signing Lee permanently six years previously, but lost out to Cardiff.
-His performances at Norwich earned him public praise from skipper Gary Doherty.
+His performances at Norwich earned him public praise from captain Gary Doherty.
 In the summer he came close to a move to Barnsley, but the two clubs could not reach a deal.

 After returning to Selhurst Park, Lee became a fan's favourite and a cult hero due to the tremendous effort he displayed throughout his second season at Palace, culminating in him scoring a bullet header in Palace's 2–2 draw with Sheffield Wednesday on the last day of the season, saving Palace from relegation.
-However he fell down the pecking order following the arrivals of Pablo Counago and Jon Obika.
+However, he fell down the pecking order following the arrivals of Pablo Counago and Jon Obika.

 Huddersfield Town

 In August 2010, Lee transferred to Huddersfield Town for an undisclosed fee, which was later reported to be £350,000.
 He made his debut for the Terriers in a 3–1 win over Charlton Athletic at the Galpharm Stadium on 28 August 2010.
 He quickly established a reputation cult hero with the Huddersfield supporters.
 On 30 October he was sent off in a league match against Walsall at the Galpharm, where Town won 1–0.
-On 30 January 2011, he scored his first goal for Huddersfield in an FA Cup Fourth Round 2–1 defeat to Arsenal at the Emirates Stadium.
+On 30 January 2011, he scored his first goal for Huddersfield in an FA Cup fourth round 2–1 defeat to Arsenal at the Emirates Stadium.
 He added to his tally with a brace against Carlisle United in the Football League Trophy, though he remained goalless throughout 28 league games.
 He was a late substitute in the club's play-off final defeat to Peterborough United at Old Trafford.

 Lee scored his first league goals for the "Terriers" during a 3–0 win over Wycombe Wanderers on 27 August 2011.
-The first goal came from his first touch of the game 40 seconds after making it onto the pitch as a second-half substitute, before he finished the game with a brace.
-He finished the 2011–12 campaign with seven goals in 38 games, and was an extra-time substitute in the play-off final victory over Sheffield United at Wembley Stadium, though missed his penalty in the shoot-out.
+The first goal came from his first touch of the game 40 seconds after making it onto the pitch as a second-half substitute before he finished the game with a brace.
+He finished the 2011–12 campaign with seven goals in 38 games and was an extra time substitute in the play-off final victory over Sheffield United at Wembley Stadium, though missed his penalty in the shoot-out.

-Lee scored his first goal of the 2012–13 season in a 3–2 home defeat by Watford, after replacing newly signed emergency loanee Jermaine Beckford.
+Lee scored his first goal of the 2012–13 season in a 3–2 home defeat by Watford after replacing newly signed emergency loanee Jermaine Beckford.
 After a 1–0 win over Barnsley at Oakwell on 10 November, Lee said that "[the fans] are so supportive of me it just melts my heart."
 At the end of the season, it was announced that he was to be released along with Scott Arfield and Tom Clarke.